MASTER OF FINE ARTS PROGRAM

 During the first two years, students take courses from a curriculum, totaling 12 units each quarter.
 Beyond that, students can select additional course work from any sector of the department or university, including approved upper-division undergraduate courses.
 The third year is structured so that students can devote themselves to the production of their thesis exhibition, working intensively with a small faculty committee.

 Students may design a course of study that does not focus solely on studio production.
 For example, students may concentrate course work outside the department in a research area or pursue a graduate emphasis (e.g., take courses in the Visual Studies PhD program or the Critical Theory Emphasis, both offered by the School of Humanities).

-All MFA candidates are provided with a studio space, either in the Contemporary Arts Center (single occupancy studios) or in the ACT Building (shared studios).
+All MFA candidates are provided with a studio space, either in the Contemporary Arts Center (single occupancy studios) or in the ACT Building (shared studios and single occupancy studios).

 UCI is located in the heart of Orange County and forty-five miles south of Los Angeles, where our faculty, students, and alumni are active participants in a rich and multi-layered art community.